judithabk6/Clonesig_analysis/README.md

 ##### statistical packages
 - [lifelines](https://lifelines.readthedocs.io/en/latest/Quickstart.html)

 All scripts should be run from the root of the folder.
+Total run time is several weeks on a cluster with 60 CPUs.